 Owned and operated by the St. Charles Park District, Hickory Knolls Discovery Center is a FREE, family-friendly facility.
 Come on out today to visit our 130 acres of oak woodlands, wetlands and prairies, to say “hello” to our live animals, and to explore our natural play areas and exhibits.

 Once you’ve arrived and parked your vehicle, you’re ready to start your adventure!
 Read through the below FAQs to get the answers to our most common visitor questions:

 Because we offer free admission, there is not a ticket and you’re not required to check in.
-However, the front desk in the Discovery Center is staffed by helpful employees and volunteers who are happy to recommend hikes, orient you to the building, or provide trail maps and other materials.
+However, Guest Services in the Discovery Center is staffed by helpful employees and volunteers who are happy to recommend hikes, orient you to the building, or provide trail maps and other materials.

 By all means, please visit us at any time!
 Our building is open Monday to Saturday from 10am-4pm and Sunday from 12pm-4pm.
 There is no membership or entry fee and the trails are open daily from dawn to dusk.